JETSCAPE/SummerSchool2020/SMASH_session/README.md

 # SMASH hadronic transport hands-on session

+Goals:
+1. Generate SMASH vtk output and look at visualizations of hadronic scattering
+2. Use SMASH as a hadronic afterburner, generate ROOT output of particles and collisions and by analyzing it learn about chemical and kinetic freeze-out.

-Add your name to the [table](https://docs.google.com/spreadsheets/d/1f1M4vro1lFZnp80Dy0bE_XjYxMQid9oG9BgEMiO10-o/edit?usp=sharing) to mark your progress.
+To begin add your name to the [table](https://docs.google.com/spreadsheets/d/1f1M4vro1lFZnp80Dy0bE_XjYxMQid9oG9BgEMiO10-o/edit?usp=sharing) to mark your progress.
 Then follow the steps below.

 <details><summary> My personal docker cheat sheet </summary>